sime-time/ibg-frontend/README.md

 Coaches are administrators.
 Members are the customers that pay a monthly subscription to attend the gym.

-## Coach Requirements
+## Coaches should be able to:
-- a coach should be able to view all the current members.
+- view all the current members.
-- a coach should be able to see the current members
+- view all payments and profit made within a chosen timeframe.

-- a coach should be able to see all payments and profit made in within a timeframe.
+## Members should be able to:

-## Member Requirements
+- signup and login account.
-- a member should be able to signup and login.
+- pay a monthly subscription for gym access.
-- a member should be able to pay a monthly subscription for gym access.
+- change their name and password.

 ## How to run